RKIAcademy/cus1166-using-git/README.md

 # Overview.

-This repository demonstrates how to use git for software development process and collaboration among programmers.
+This repository demonstrates how to use git for *software development process* and *collaboration* among programmers.
+We will use a set of git commands to facilitate this procedure.